 If you don't pay a credit card debt

 If you are unable to pay or don't come to an acceptable arrangement with the credit card company, it can take you to court to recover the money you owe.
-This could result in a county court judgement against you.
+This could result in a county court judgment against you.

 When the credit card company gets a county court judgement against you, you must try to keep to the terms of the court order.
 If you don't keep to this, for example you don't pay the agreed amount each month, the credit card company can go back to court.
 It can ask the court to send bailiffs to seize your non-essential goods and sell them to pay the debt, or it can ask to make you bankrupt.
 If you are a homeowner, this could result in you losing your home.